Update: ‘In the U.S.’ sub-section of ‘100,000+ Taycans produced’ and ‘Price & Release Date’ updated.

 Porsche should offer its newly developed, HD LED Matrix headlights with the new Taycan.
 Compared to the current specification, the new lighting system is twice as bright and has four times the spread.
 Consisting of two LED chips (four overall), each chip comprises 16,384 individually controllable micro-LEDs that fit into an area equivalent to the size of a human thumbnail.
 Depending on the conditions, individual pixels can be turned on or off, thus making the high-res system extremely energy efficient.

-When required, the high-beam function is capable of lighting up the road 600 meters (1,968 feet) ahead of the car whilst also being able to blank out certain portions of the beam if the system detects oncoming traffic.
+When required, the high-beam function is capable of lighting up the road 600 meters (1,968 feet) ahead of the car while also being able to blank out certain portions of the beam if the system detects oncoming traffic.
 Porsche has incorporated various other functions into these LED headlights in order to assist the driver.
 These miscellaneous but helpful technologies include construction & narrow-lane light, lane illumination, and the aforementioned adaptive high-beam feature.

 Recent spy pictures have revealed that Porsche has started testing the new Taycan with HD Matrix LED headlights.
 In addition, the new headlights have a similar shape and design to what we’ve shown in the Design section.
 It’s safe to assume even the new Taycan Cross Turismo and new Taycan Sport Turismo will inherit HD Matrix LED headlights.
 In fact, we’ve seen the company testing the former with the new technology.